 Not all loans are created equal.
 Especially now that borrowers can access loans from a variety of lenders online and aren’t relegated to their local brick-and-mortar bank, they have more options to research and can compare the terms, rates, fees, penalties, and customer service that different lenders offer.

 Unfortunately, refinancing a personal loan might not work for everybody.
 Here are some of the disadvantages.

-Of course, this doesn’t have to be a disadvantage!
-In general, good credit may help borrowers qualify for better terms or interest rates when refinancing.
+In general, good credit may help borrowers qualify for more favorable terms or interest rates when refinancing.

-In fact, an improved credit score may be a reason to seek out a personal loan refinance—though it’s not the only factor lenders may consider.
-However, if your credit is hindering your application, it might mean you’d want to take steps toward improving your score before refinancing your personal loan.
+In fact, an improved credit score may be a reason to seek out a personal loan refinance, though it’s not the only factor lenders may consider.
+However, if your credit score is hindering your application, taking steps toward improving it before refinancing your personal loan might help.

-Oftentimes, there are fees associated with both taking out a new loan and paying off an existing loan.
-They are called origination fees and prepayment penalties, respectively.
+Lenders may charge origination fees when taking out a new loan and prepayment penalties when paying off an existing loan.

 Refinancing a Personal Loan

 From start to finish, here are some things to know about refinancing a personal loan.